 Ted replied hopefully, "So she *did* see our set?"

 Well, Mom wrecked that fucking plan.
-Not three hours into her first day of consciousness in Rhode Island during the trip does she turn to me - in front of my peers at work no less - and ask me, me if I've seen "that Star Wars movie."
+Not three hours into her first day of consciousness in Rhode Island during the trip does she turn to me - in front of my peers at work no less - and ask me,

 Mom's coming up to visit tomorrow, and I'm pleased to hear she is sounding a bit more chipper.
 Often times I get the sense that she holds things together just long enough to hang up the phone, so her boy won't worry about her half a country away.
 She's never criticized me being here and her being there and us being the only thing we got.